Search This Blog

 Narrative on Elizabeth 'Warleggan' (Internal Book 3 Chapter 10)

-Despite Ross's actions and intent in taking Elizabeth knowing that at the time of the taking that he did not have her consent, readers and particularly viewers of the television adaptations may reject a finding of Rape against Ross based on Elizabeth's response and her musing post rape.
+Despite Ross's actions and intent in taking Elizabeth knowing that at the time of the taking that he did not have her consent, readers and particularly viewers of the television adaptations may reject a finding of Rape against Ross based on Elizabeth's response and her musings post rape.
 The key things noted for this outlook is

 her decision to postpone her wedding to George, and her musings of Ross's caresses.
 There is also her musings that Ross had no money for them to run away together and Ross had not proposed it.
 This is together with her upset that Ross had not come to see her since the incident.
 However, again these things are red herrings which should not distract from the fact that Ross had still committed the act of Rape regardless.